brajeshkumar7/TaskManager-Application/README.md

 ---

 ## ⚠️ Important Notes

-**Production Deployment Note**: Make sure to change the `JWT_SECRET` in production and use a secure MongoDB connection string.

 **Render Free Tier Limitation**: I am using the free service of Render, so there is high latency in request sending and getting responses back.
 Due to this, the real-time updates and notifications are not working in real-time on the deployed version - they are working but with some delay.
 For demonstration purposes, I have attached screenshots showing these features working properly while the application was running on my local machine, where real-time functionality works without any delays.